 All you're going to need are the pipe cleaners, embroidery floss or yarn, some glue, and scissors.

-Check out her short video below for the scoop.
+Check out her video below to see how it's done.

-A third approach to making a worry doll with chenille stems comes from this blog, which documents teaching the craft process to a group of 100 kids!
-(It's also worth noting that this project was just as interesting for the boys as it was for the girls...)
+4. A third approach to making these little dolls with chenille stems comes from Heidi's blog, which documents teaching the craft process to a group of 100 kids!

-This method uses strips of fabric to clothe the worry dolls, as opposed to the other methods, which use yarn or floss.
+If you try out this method, you'll be using strips of fabric to clothe the worry dolls as opposed to the other methods we've seen, which use yarn or floss.